chwchiu/daml-fundamentals-project/README.md

 ### II.
 Workflow
   1. Customer creates an Order contract
+  2. Customer exercises StartOrder if they want to start ordering at the restaurant.
-  2. Restaurant exercises StartOrder if they want to take an order from the customer.
+  3. Restaurant exercises StartOrder if they want to take an order from the customer.
-  3. Customer exercises AddItems with a list of MealItem : (item, amount) they want to order.
+  4. Customer exercises AddItems with a list of MealItem : (item, amount) they want to order.
 The items that exist with a valid amount are added.
-  4. Customer exercises ApplyDiscounts with a code.
+  5. Customer exercises ApplyDiscounts with a code.
 The discount is applied if a valid code with the key exists.
-  5. Customer exercises PayOrder with an amount.
+  6. Customer exercises PayOrder with an amount.
 Rejected if not enough money, accepted if enough.
-  6. Restaurant exercises ServeOrder.
+  7. Restaurant exercises ServeOrder.
-  7. Customer exercises PickUp order.
+  8. Customer exercises PickUp order.
 Error if restaurant has not served it, fine otherwise.

 ### III.
 Challenge(s)
 * `controller ... can` syntax causes warning in Daml 2.0+.
 The code itself does not cause any issues/errors in 2.5.0 but according to the warning, the syntax will be deprecated in the future versions of Daml.
 More information [here](https://docs.daml.com/daml/reference/choices.html#daml-ref-controller-can-deprecation).